pcapexpress/pcapexpress.github.io/PCAP-EXPRESS-03.md

 **Alert:** <span class="badge-data">ET INFO GENERIC SUSPICIOUS POST to Dotted Quad with Fake Browser</span>

-This one is straight forward, we see a POST request that is directed to an IP address rather than a host.
+This one is straight forward, we see a POST request that is directed to an IP address rather than a host.<br>

 ![10a.Suspicious POST.png](assets/images/pcap-express/project.03/10a.Suspicious_POST(c).png)